 The coronavirus pandemic has affected all aspects of our lives, and club social activities are no exception.
 We are monitoring the situation continuously for current Florida-specific information and are taking action to adjust to this new reality.
 In response, we have canceled or postponed some upcoming events.
 Now, the most recent "in-person" events are scheduled for September.
-We hope by that time, the situation will improve such that it will be safe to proceed while enacting somewhat relaxed, yet continued social distancing measures.
+We hope by that time, the situation will improve such that it will be safe to proceed while enacting continued social distancing measures.

 As social interactions resume, considerate and responsible individuals should maintain practical, yet sensible, social distancing actions as part of the new "normal."
 This requirement will likely remain for many months.

 In the meantime, until we resume in-person social events, we continue to host virtual activities and video conferencing to exchange Tesla and club-related information.
-We have had two virtual events.
-The first was a Virtual Meetup to view images of a Model Y and to discuss the owner's initial impressions.
-Our second was a Virtual Presentation by Tesla discussing their Energy Products.
-Both events were great successes.
-We hope to conduct a series of virtual activities.
+We have had a number of virtual events.

 I remain in communication with Tesla Corporate and local Tesla leaders.
 We continue to work with Tesla to host Virtual events.
 In October, we have an upcoming Virtual Event with Tesla.

 These Virtual Meetups will be open to club members only.
 If you are not a member and would like to join us for virtual activities, please click on the Join Us link above.

 We are also organizing In-Car activities.
 These activities involve meeting for parades and scenic drives.
 Participants remain in their cars during the club portion of the events to maintain safety.